curious-jp/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 ### Purpose

-> Please delete this sentence and describe why you sent this pull request.

 > Please delete this sentence and specify what new things this pull request will allow you to do or what problems it will solve.

 ### Specification